 Oxygen Analyzer (for Scuba and Purity)

-An oxygen nitrox analyzer is a critical tool used by divers to confirm the oxygen levels within their gas cylinders.
+An oxygen analyzer is a critical tool used by divers to confirm the oxygen levels within their gas cylinders.
 It is essential that the oxygen analyzer is reliable as air inhalation during diving is the biggest safety concern.
-Oxygen nitrox analyzers used for diving are also referred to as a scuba analyzers, nitrox analyzers, or simply as oxygen analyzers.
+Oxygen analyzers used for diving are also referred to as a scuba analyzers, O2 analyzers, or simply as oxygen analyzers.
 They are easy to use and display the oxygen concentration in %vol of the gas cylinder.

 What Are the Best Oxygen Analyzers for Scuba?

 There are several oxygen analyzers that are credible.
 The most popular include:

 - Analox Oxygen Analyzer 02EII Pro for Scuba Divers